'BRAVE Cave' fallout still happening, lawsuits stacking up

 Thompson is handling four street crimes unit-related lawsuits.

-"I tried to represent a full gambit of individuals to show that Baton Rouge Police Department, specifically the Street Crimes Unit, didn't care whether you were a juvenile, whether you were 16, 20, whether you were a grandmother, or whether you were a 16-year-old pregnant black girl."
+"I tried to represent a full gamut of individuals to show that Baton Rouge Police Department, specifically the Street Crimes Unit, didn't care whether you were a juvenile, whether you were 16, 20, whether you were a grandmother, or whether you were a 16-year-old pregnant Black girl."

 One of his cases involves the strip search of an 11-year-old boy, a case that's already been in court.